csatuic/cs361-website-old/_labs/lab8.md

             return *(unsigned int *)(c) & 0x1;
         }

     Here, we dereference the pointer c passed into the function before bitwise ANDing it with 1.What does the pointer point to?
 When will this return 0?
 When will it return 1?
-Answer the question on `inuse` on Gradescope.
+Answer the question on `in_use` on Gradescope.

 # Skeleton Code: Marking